-AVIAREPS conducts a big campaign with Urlaubsguru, one of the biggest portals in Germany.
-The so called "Themenwoche XXL" includes newletter mailings, banners on the webpage, blog articles and many more.
+LuxusInsider is the leading trade magazine for the AVIAREPS conducts a big campaign with Urlaubsguru, one of the biggest portals in Germany.
+The so called "Themenwoche XXL" includes newletter mailings, banners on the webpage, blog articles and many Mauritius was featured in 3 Newsletters to promote more.
 Highlight is the video that has been shooted on Mauritius showcasing especially country and culture.
 We aim to attract a you nger audience which is heavily influenced by Urlaubsguru.